zhao1f/zhao1f.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently an associate professor at the School of Computer Science and Engineering, Beihang University, and a member of the State Key Laboratory of Virtual Reality Technology and Systems.
 I received my B.E. from Harbin Institute of Technology in 2016 and my Ph.D. from Beihang University in 2021.
-From November 2021 to January 2024, I was a Boya Postdoctoral Fellow at the National Engineering Research Center of Visual Technology, Peking University, working with Prof. <a href='https://www.pkuml.org/staff/yhtian.html'>Yonghong Tian</a>.
-My Ph.D. advisor was Prof. <a href='http://cvteam.net/members/lijia/upload/index.html'>Jia Li</a>.
+From November 2021 to January 2024, I was a Boya Postdoctoral Fellow at the National Engineering Research Center of Visual Technology, Peking University.

 My research focuses on generative artificial intelligence, fine-grained visual object recognition & parsing, and AR/VR content generation.
 I have published over 40 CCF-A papers in top-tier journals and conferences such as TPAMI, IJCV, CVPR, ICCV, and NeurIPS.
 Among these, 23 are first/co-first/corresponding author CCF-A papers, including 16 first-authored works with 4 first-authored TPAMI papers.